zackhall/foxtrot-www/src/pages/index.md

   heading: What we offer
   subheading: Our Services
   description: >
     Since 2010, FoxTrot has offered customers the most responsive services and best results in the aviation industry.
-While still providing detailing that is second to none, FoxTrot is now a repair station capable of making the dreams for your aircraft’s interior refurbishment a reality.
 Our team also offers on-airport janitorial services, and contract line service support.
 about:
   blurbs:
     - icon: /img/icon_Eye.svg
       heading: Proven Results
       text: >
-        From Long Island, to Nashville, to Las Vegas, FoxTrot has found innovative solutions for demanding customers.
+        Across the United States, FoxTrot has found innovative solutions for demanding customers.
 No matter what your current options are, FoxTrot is always worth a look.
     - icon: /img/icon_Man.svg
       heading: Expert Technicians
       text: >